crwlrsoft/url/README.md

 // string(68) "https://www.example.com/listing?page%5Bnumber%5D=4&page%5Bsize%5D=25"
 ```

-### Modifying urls
+### Modifying URLs

 All methods that are used to get a component's value can also be used to
 replace or set its value.
-So for example if you have an array of urls and you
+So for example if you have an array of URLs and you
 want to be sure that they are all on https, you can achieve this simply by
 setting the scheme to `https` for all of them in a loop.